Terria-K/G11/Part 2 - OOP.md

 You may also want some variables to be **"read only"** from the outside of the class, which means you will only **define a getter method but not the setter method**.
 The variable can only be referenced, **not changed**.

-// TODO Some example here about validation with getter method

 ## Information Hiding
 Information hiding, or keeping the data of one classes from external classes hidden.
 It helps you to **keep control of your program** and prevent **from becoming too complicated**.